Caroline-xinyue/hay-tracer/README.md

 <!--
 write ppm

-Origonally implemented imperatively using for loop in C sendRay for each pixel: tedious recursion to list comprehension phong model sum of initColor and the lit color from each light, changes from using tedious recursion to the usage of higher order function including foldr and map
+Originally implemented imperatively using for loop in C sendRay for each pixel: tedious recursion to list comprehension phong model sum of initColor and the lit color from each light, changes from using tedious recursion to the usage of higher order function including foldr and map